iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-The modified <em>getAll</em> function still returns a promise, as the <em>then</em> method of a promise also [returns a promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).
+The modified `getAll` function still returns a promise, as the `then` method of a promise also [returns a promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then).

-After defining the parameter of the <em>then</em> method to directly return <i>response.data</i>, we have gotten the <em>getAll</em> function to work like we wanted it to.
+After defining the parameter of the `then` method to directly return *response.data*, we have gotten the `getAll` function to work like we wanted it to.
 When the HTTP request is successful, the promise returns the data sent back in the response from the backend.

-We have to update the <i>App</i> component to work with the changes made to our module.
-We have to fix the callback functions given as parameters to the <em>noteService</em> object's methods, so that they use the directly returned response data:
+We have to update the *App* component to work with the changes made to our module.
+We have to fix the callback functions given as parameters to the `noteService` object's methods, so that they use the directly returned response data:

 ```js
 const App = () => {